-Since the strictly lower triangular parts of matrices $T(\boldsymbol{\theta},\boldsymbol{\phi})$ and $S(\boldsymbol{\theta},\boldsymbol{\phi})$ contain $2^n(2^n-1)$ elements, evaluating the loss function in (\ref{loss}) requires at least $O(2^{2n})$ measurements.
-Under these conditions, the quantum approach would have no advantage.
-Therefore, in computing the loss function, we employ the quantum process snapshot (QPS) technique from \cite{14}, which could measure elements from one matrix within a single quantum circuit.
-For convenience, we incorporating index register enables simultaneous measure elements from multiple matrices within a single quantum circuit (implementation details are provided in Appendix \ref{section:QPS}).
-The loss function can be computed via the quantum circuit shown in Fig. \ref{figer:2}, where $Q^{\dagger}(\boldsymbol{\theta})$ and $Z(\boldsymbol{\phi})$ are parameterized quantum circuits.
-When matrices $A$ and $B$ are non-unitary, they can be encoded into quantum systems through data-input models such as block encoding \cite{37,Yang} or linear combination of unitaries (LCU) \cite{38,Childs} et al. Unitary matrices $U_A$ and $U_B$ are employed to realize the quantum encoding of $A$ and $B$ respectively.
-In this work, we employ the LCU method as the foundational framework for quantum data input (quantum circuit in Appendix \ref{section:Data}).
+We employ the quantum process snapshot (QPS) technique \cite{14}, which measures the entries of a matrix in a single quantum circuit, to compute the loss function.
+For convenience, we incorporate index register to enable simultaneous measuring the entries of many matrices within a single quantum circuit, see the implementations in Appendix \ref{section:QPS}.
+The loss function $\mathcal{L}(\boldsymbol{\theta},\boldsymbol{\phi})$ can be computed via the quantum circuit shown in Fig. \ref{figer:2}, where $Q^{\dagger}(\boldsymbol{\theta})$ and $Z(\boldsymbol{\phi})$ are parameterized quantum circuits.
+When the matrices $A$ and $B$ are non-unitary, they can be encoded into quantum systems through data input models such as block encoding \cite{37,Yang, LZX} or linear combination of unitaries (LCU) \cite{38,Childs}.
+Unitary matrices $U_A$ and $U_B$ are employed to realize the quantum encoding of $A$ and $B$, respectively.
+In this work, we employ the LCU method as the foundational framework for quantum data input, see the quantum circuit in Appendix \ref{section:Data}.
 Without loss of generality, we decompose matrices $A$ and $B$ into linear combinations of $2^m$ unitary matrices.
 The registers follow this naming convention: a$(m)$ denotes ancilla register with $m$ qubits, w$(n)$ denotes work register with $n$ qubits, idx(1) denotes index register with 1 qubit, and aug$(n)$ denotes augmented register with $n$ qubits.